 In fact, under your team and your predecessor’s leadership, you saw your institution double in assets and account holders…and probably double again.

 Free checking is a mainstay, one of the perks of your institution.
-And now there are suggestions to replace it with a fee-based Value-Added Checking program?
+And now there are suggestions to replace it with a subscription (or fee-based) Value-Added Checking program?

 It seems to defy all logic.

 Sure, Free Checking doesn’t generate much revenue.
 It’s mostly subsidized by a variety of penalty fees, which account holders don’t really like.
 And, to be honest, even with that financial support, it’s still likely a loss leader.